ivayloknchv/Geometry-Tool/README.md

 This is a project I made for my Introduction to Programming Practicum Course at FMI, Sofia Univeristy.
-This interactive Geometry Tool can hel you solve the following Analytic geometry problems:
+This interactive Geometry Tool can help you solve the following Analytic geometry problems:

 1. Determine the equation of a line using its coefficents or two points and their coordinates
 2. Check if a point lies on a certain line